K M Baharul Islam: Appointments

 Islam was selected as an International Fellow at the King Abdullah International Center for Interreligious and Intercultural Dialogue in Vienna, popularly known as KAICIID Dialogue Centre for 2015–2016.
 He served as the Chairman and CEO of the South Asia Development Gateway set up by the Development Gateway from 2007 to 2012.
 He studied for his first BA and MA at the Aligarh Muslim University.
 He completed his 2nd and 3rd post-graduate bachelor's degrees in Education (BEd) and Law (LLB) from Assam University.
 He did his PhD on "New Technologies for English Language Classrooms" from Tezpur University, India.
 He did LLM (IT & Telecom Law) at the Strathclyde Law School, University of Strathclyde with a UK Telecom Academy Fellowship.
 He did his post-doctoral studies on Internet-based instructions at Asian Institute of Technology, Bangkok.
 Islam completed his MBA from I. K. Gujral Punjab Technical University and a second PhD in Transitional justice from Assam Don Bosco University, Guwahati.
+In April, 2023, Dr Islam received a D.Litt. in English from Kumaun University, India for his thesis titled "Death of English in the Age of the Internet: Quality issues in English Language Teaching from Academia-Industry Perspective."
 He is an alumnus of Harvard Business School, GLOCOLL (2013-14 Batch). and University of Bern, IPDET (2018 Batch).